-Sandy Barbic is an Education Specialist and has been with the District since 2007.
+Sandy Barbic is an Outreach Coordinator and has been with the District since 2007.
 Sandy assists the “Summit County Communities for Clean Storm Water” with Public Involvement and Educational Outreach requirements for the Phase I and Phase II NPDES (National Pollutant Discharge Elimination System) stormwater management permits held by the Ohio Environmental Protection Agency (Ohio EPA).
 The 30 communities participate in bi-monthly PIPE (Public Involvement Public Education) meetings where they share ideas and attend presentations and workshops given by stormwater professionals.
 Sandy also gives school and community presentations on rain barrels, soils, rain gardens and native plants, watershed issues, composting and healthy landscaping, storm drain marking, and stream monitoring.
 Sandy graduated from Kent State University with a B.S. in Conservation Biology.
 Sandy’s interests include animal activism, gardening, and the outdoors.

 Sandy’s favorite Best Management Practice (BMP) is urban tree canopy restoration.
 This green infrastructure absorbs storm water runoff, reduces air pollution, decreases our carbon footprint, and cuts urban energy needs.